validitylabs/HOPR-PL-Substrate/README.md

 # Objectives

 We see the Web3 as an ecosystem of decentralised asset systems like Polkadot and Ethereum, decentralised storage solutions like Filecoin or NuCypher as well as decentralised computation providers like Golem or Enigma.
-In this new ecosystem, there will be multiple decentralised applications (dApps) which will interact with these systems.
+In this new ecosystem, there will be multiple decentralised applications (dApps) which will interact with each other as well as with these systems.

-In order to deliver messages that are sent by dApps, most of them make at the moment use of Whisper which was developed by Ethereum community and suffers from certain shortcomings like missing scalability and unclear delivery behavior.
+In order to deliver messages that are sent by dApps, at the moment most of them make use of Whisper which was developed by Ethereum community and suffers from certain shortcomings like missing scalability and unclear delivery behavior.

 <table>
     <tbody>